yanglab-emory/TIGAR/README.md

 |:-----:|:---------:|:-------:|:---------------:|:--------:|
 |   1   |    100    |   200   |     ENSG0000    |     X    |

+#### 8. LD File
+- Provide LD coefficients generated from reference data for TWAS with GWAS summary statistics

-#### 8. Genome Block Annotation File (`./example_data/block_annotation_EUR.txt`)
+#### 9. Genome Block Annotation File (`./ExampleData/block_annotation_EUR.txt`)
 - Genome block annotation file need to be specified for generating LD coefficients of your reference data that can be used to conduct TWAS with summary-level GWAS statistics
 - A tab delimited text file with 4 columns `CHROM Start End File`, denoting the Chromosome number, Starting position, Ending position, and corresponding reference VCF file name under specified `--geno_path`.
 - Reference VCF files shall be of one file per Chromosome, or one file for all genome-wide variants.
-Example genome block annotation file for European samples is provided `./TIGAR/example_data/block_annotation_EUR.txt`.
+Example genome block annotation file for European samples is provided `./TIGAR/ExampleData/block_annotation_EUR.txt`.

 | CHROM |   Start   |    End  |        File     |
 |:-----:|:---------:|:-------:|:---------------:|
 |   1   |    100    | 20000   |  CHR1.vcf.gz    |

 - Block annotation files of other ethnicities can be adopted from the genome segmentation generated by `LDetect`, https://bitbucket.org/nygcresearch/ldetect-data/src/master/.

-#### 9. LD File
-- Provide LD coefficients generated from reference data for TWAS with GWAS summary statistics

 ### Example Usage